danmontesi/tud18-ds4se/README.md

 Combining both control and independant variables does not meaningfully improve the adjusted r^2 (0.502).

-Running a 5-fold cross-validation on the combined model yields a mean-square of 2.6.
+Running a 5-fold cross-validation on the combined model yields a RSS of 2.6 and a mean square of 2.14.
 The generated model seems to be quite robust.

 // picture